pivorodrigues/devopstips/nginx.md

     }
   ```

-  - **How to improve the encryption and make the server more secure enabling TLS and other features (Transport Layer Security):**
+  - **How to improve the encryption and make the server more secure enabling TLS (Transport Layer Security) and other features:**

     - _In Server context:_